 The twelve nations currently negotiating the TPP are the U.S., Japan, Australia, Peru, Malaysia, Vietnam, New Zealand, Chile, Singapore, Canada, Mexico, and Brunei Darussalam.
-The TPP contains a chapter on intellectual property covering copyright, trademarks, and patents.
-The leaked U.S. Why You Should Care The U.S.
+The TPP Will Rewrite Global Rules on Intellectual Property Enforcement The leaked U.S. Why You Should Care.